logicnow/BlueSky/README.md

 ### Run BlueSky

 Setup MySQL:

-_note that currently the root password is embedded in this command_
+> _Note that currently the root password is embedded in this command.
+If you use a complex password with offending characters you should enclose the password in ''.
+Passwords do not work with a \ in them_

 ```
 docker run -d --name bluesky_db \
 	-v /var/docker/bluesky/db:/var/lib/mysql \
 	-e MYSQL_ROOT_HOST=% \
 	-e MYSQL_ROOT_PASSWORD=admin \
-	mysql/mysql-server:5.7
+	mysql:5.7
 ```

 Wait for the MySQL docker container to initialize...
+This could take a minute.

 Setup BlueSky:

+> _Note that if you use complex passwords with offending characters you should enclose the password in ''.
+Passwords do not work with a \ in them_

 ```
 docker run -d --name bluesky \
 	--link bluesky_db:db \